damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ### Ruby Update

-Last release we mentioned we'd be dropping Ruby 2.1.x support in GitLab 8.13, we no longer plan to stop supporting Ruby 2.1.x in the near future.
+In our last release blog post we mentioned we'd be dropping Ruby 2.1.x support in GitLab 8.13, we no longer plan to stop supporting Ruby 2.1.x in the near future.

-We still recommend you to upgrade to Ruby 2.3 if you're running a source installation, as this is the same version that ships with our Omnibus package now.
+We still recommend you upgrade to Ruby 2.3 if you're running a source installation, as this is the same version that ships with our Omnibus package now.

-### Expanded usage data ping
+### Expanded usage data ping (EE)

 In order to better understand the usage of GitLab by our customers, GitLab 8.12 EE now sends additional data along its usage ping.